IT Governance Frequently Asked Questions

 - Does IT Governance hinder time-sensitive or critical projects?

 The amount of time required for a proposal to complete the IT Governance process depends largely on the complexity and cost of the project.
 Critical IT projects should be planned well in advance and take into account the Alliance and IT Governance Council meeting schedules.
-Under extenuating circumstances, the IT Governance Owner does have the authority to make exceptions to the IT Governance process.
+Under extenuating circumstances, the IT Governance Council does have the authority to make exceptions to the IT Governance process.

 - End-of-year funds are frequently used for technology projects.
 Will IT Governance hinder our ability to fund technology projects at the end of the year?

 The IT Governance process does not prevent a project from being funded from end-of-year funds, but these projects will need to go through the IT Governance process.
 Because funding availability is unknown in such scenarios, IT Governance does encourage advanced planning for “shovel ready” projects.
-The IT Governance Owner and Council also have the latitude to use year-end-funding designated for IT projects to initiate and complete proposals that were previously accepted and waiting for funding to be identified.
+The IT Governance Council also has the latitude to use year-end-funding designated for IT projects to initiate and complete proposals that were previously accepted and waiting for funding to be identified.

 - When are final decisions about proposals made?